-- Noumea-based position
+- Noumea or Suva-based position

 - Attractive expatriate package

-- > Join the principal development organisation in the region
+- Join the principal development organisation in the region

-The Pacific Community (SPC) invites applications for the position of Marine Resource Economist / Senior Marine Resource Economist, in its Fisheries, Aquaculture and Marine Ecosystems (FAME) Division, located at its headquarters in Noumea, New Caledonia.
+The Pacific Community (SPC) invites applications for the position of Senior Marine Resource Economist / Marine Resource Economist, in its Fisheries, Aquaculture and Marine Ecosystems (FAME) Division.
+The position will be located at its headquarters in Noumea, New Caledonia or at its regional office in Suva, Fiji.